-Meanwhile, depression and PTSD are also intertwined closely.
-These two symptom domains subsequently influence each other over time [11].
-PTSD symptoms following trauma exposure predict depression [12].
-Moreover, the relationship between PTSD and depression would affects the suicidal ideation of trauma victims.
-Previous studies reported that people having both PTSD and depression showed higher suicidal ideation than those with only PTSD or only depression [13,14].
-However, there were few studies examining the interactive effects of depression and PTSD symptoms on suicidal ideation until now.
+PTSD and depression often co-occur and exert reciprocal influences over time [11].
+PTSD symptoms following trauma exposure have been identified as predictors of subsequent depressive symptoms [12].
+Importantly, this interplay between PTSD and depression may exacerbate suicidal ideation.
+Previous studies have reported that individuals with comorbid PTSD and depression exhibit significantly higher levels of suicidal ideation than those with either condition alone [13,14].
+However, few studies to date have examined the interactive effects of PTSD and depressive symptoms on suicidal ideation in trauma-exposed populations.

-It has been suggested that different type of traumatic experiences would have different clinical manifestation and outcome.
-Individuals exposed to early life trauma have shown a higher risk of major depression, substance use disorders, and phobias, as well as elevated depression and anxiety, compared to those exposed to adulthood trauma [15,16].
-Multiple trauma exposures have been associated with severer depressive and PTSD symptoms than single trauma exposure [17,18].
-Similarly, cumulative trauma has been linked to greater severity of PTSD symptoms [3,19].
-Interpersonal trauma, such as physical or sexual abuse or assault, has been associated with more depressive and PTSD symptoms compared to non-interpersonal trauma, such as natural disasters or accidents [20,21].
-Restricted range of affect, avoidance of thoughts or feelings, and detachment/estrangement were also more pronounced in interpersonal trauma than non-interpersonal trauma [22].
-Therefore, the interaction between depression and PTSD symptoms on suicidal ideation may differ by trauma type.
+Trauma type may further influence clinical outcomes.
+Individuals exposed to early-life trauma have demonstrated greater vulnerability to major depressive disorder, substance use disorders, and specific anxiety disorders, in comparison to those exposed to trauma in adulthood [15,16].
+Multiple trauma exposures have been associated with more severe depressive and PTSD symptoms relative to single-event trauma [17,18], and cumulative trauma burden has similarly been linked to increased PTSD symptom severity [3,19].
+Interpersonal trauma—including physical or sexual abuse and assault—has been associated with more pronounced depressive and PTSD symptomatology than non-interpersonal trauma such as natural disasters or accidents [20,21].
+Moreover, symptom features such as restricted affect, emotional detachment, and avoidance of trauma-related thoughts or feelings are more prevalent following interpersonal trauma [22].
+These distinctions suggest that the interaction between depressive and PTSD symptoms in relation to suicidal ideation may vary depending on trauma type.

-This study aimed to investigate the moderating effect of PTSD symptoms on the relationship between depression and suicidal ideation across different types of trauma exposure.
-Given that PTSD consists of distinct symptom clusters such as intrusion, avoidance, and hyperarousal [23], the moderating effects of each symptom cluster were also examined to identify which symptoms are more associated with depression and suicidal ideation.
-We hypothesized that the association between depression and suicidal ideation would be moderated by PTSD symptoms.
-We also hypothesized that different trauma types would show different interaction effect of PTSD symptoms on the association between depression and suicidal ideation.
+This study aimed to examine whether PTSD symptoms moderate the relationship between depression and suicidal ideation across different trauma types.
+In light of evidence suggesting that PTSD comprises distinct symptom clusters—namely intrusion, avoidance, and hyperarousal [23]—we further explored the moderating effects of each symptom cluster to identify which dimensions may most strongly influence the association between depressive symptoms and suicidal ideation.
+We hypothesized that PTSD symptoms would moderate the relationship between depression and suicidal ideation, and that this moderating effect would differ by trauma type.

 2. Methods